doolin/arscope/arscope.md

 ~~~~
 @@@ ruby
-def self.by_title title
+def self.by_role role
-  if title.present?
+  if role.present?
-    where(title: title)
+    where(role: role)
   else
     all
   end